jckaizen/azure-ad-port/network_analysis_and_nsgs/README.md

 <h3>DHCP</h3>

-<p>Mainly found on consumer-grade routers, DHCP assigns private IP addresses to devices on the network.</p>
+<p>Mainly found on routers, DHCP assigns private IP addresses to devices on the network.</p>

 <p>Filter on "dhcp" in the search bar.
 The only way to observe this is if we ask for a new IP address from the DHCP server so in the command prompt, type "ipconfig /renew" and watch the packets being captured in Wireshark.</p>